• Product NameFurazolidone

 Safety Profile

 Poison by ingestion and intraperitoneal routes.
 Human systemic effects by ingestion: dyspnea, respiratory depression, and eosinophilta.
 Experimental reproductive effects.
 Human mutation data reported.
 Questionable carcinogen.
 When heated to decomposition it emits toxic fumes of NOx.
+Furazolidone's use has been restricted or discontinued in many countries, including the United States, due to concerns about potential carcinogenicity and the development of antimicrobial resistance.

 Synthesis